biobakery/metawibele/README.md

 	time = 60
 	```

-	* Customize parameter settings for annotations (optional, but you are required to specify your settings when you run MetaWIBELE for supervised prioritization):
+	* Customize parameter settings for abundance-based and domain/motif-based annotations (**optional**):

 	```
 	[abundance]
-	# The absolute path of config file used by MSPminer. [config_file] provide the mspminer config file; [none] use the default config files installed in the metawibele package [ Default: none ]
+	# The absolute path of the config file used by MSPminer. [config_file] provide the mspminer config file; [none] use the default config files installed in the metawibele package [ Default: none ]
 	mspminer = none
 	# The method for normalization [Choices: cpm, relab]. [cpm] copies per million units (sum to 1 million); [relab] relative abundance (sum to 1) [ Default: cpm ]
 	normalize = cpm